-From time to time, various state, federal and other jurisdictional tax authorities undertake reviews of the Company and its tax filings.
-In evaluating the exposure associated with various tax filing positions, the Company on occasion accrues for uncertain tax positions.
+From time to time, various state, federal and other jurisdictional tax authorities undertake audits of the Company and its filings.
+In evaluating the exposure associated with various tax filing positions, the Company on occasion accrues charges for uncertain positions.
 The Company adjusts these contingencies in light of changing facts and circumstances, such as the outcome of tax audits.

-The Company does not have a material amount of unrecognized tax benefits.
-There were no changes to the amount of unrecognized tax benefits during the three and nine months ended September 30, 2010.
-The Company believes any adjustments that may ultimately be required as a result of any of these reviews will not be material to the financial statements.
-The Company will continue to evaluate its unresolved uncertain tax positions as of each balance sheet date to ensure appropriate accounting treatment.
+Audits of the Company's federal tax returns for 2005 through 2007 were concluded in the first quarter of 2011 which resulted in certain tax adjustments.
+In connection with these tax adjustments, the Company reduced its gross tax contingencies by \$285,000 and recognized \$181,000 of tax benefit in the first quarter of 2011.
+The Company does not have any significant interest or penalty accruals.
+The provision for income taxes includes the impact of contingency provisions and changes to contingencies that are considered appropriate.
 The Company files U.S. federal, certain U.S. states, and certain foreign tax returns.
 Generally, U.S. federal, U.S. state, and foreign tax returns filed for years after 2005 are within the statue of limitations and are under examination or may be subject to examination.